 With vast experience and the latest pigments to hand, our expert colourists provide the highest possible accuracy and consistency with your colours.
-Their deep understanding of pigments, dyes and polymers allows the delivery of accurate and cost effective masterbatch formulations – which perform consistently in production.
+Their deep understanding of pigments, dyes and polymers, combined with modern colouring technology allows the delivery of accurate and cost effective masterbatch formulations.
 Our custom colours can be combined with special effects from our impressive portfolio and we can incorporate performance enhancing additives and processing aids.

 When our laboratory receives a colour match request, our experienced colourists will select appropriate pigments or dyestuffs to formulate your colour, considering your specific requirements.
 A ‘labshot’ is then created using a compatible base resin.
 The components of the formulation are mixed and moulded to produce a colour plaque.
 If necessary, this process is repeated with adjustments being made until the optimum result is achieved.